-The following graph compares the total return of a \$100 investment in the common shares of the Corporation made on December 31, 2010, with the cumulative return of the S&P/TSX Composite Index for the period from December 31, 2010 to December 31, 2015, the last trading day in the 2015 fiscal year.
+The following graph compares the total return of a \$100 investment in the common shares of the Corporation made on December 31, 2011, with the cumulative return of the S&P/TSX Composite Index for the period from December 31, 2011 to December 30, 2016, the last trading day in the 2016 fiscal year.

-During this period, NEOs' salaries have been adjusted annually to reflect their respective scope of responsibilities, experience and contribution to the Corporation's success as well as the evolution of the Comparative Group's compensation practices.
+During this period, NEOs' salaries have been adjusted annually to reflect their respective scope of responsibilities, experience and contribution to the Corporation's success.
 Annual variable compensation reflects the Corporation's annual operational financial performance during the period as well as each individual's contribution to the Corporation's strategy and growth.
 The ultimate value of long-term incentives in the form of stock options, SARs, RSUs, PSUs and DSUs granted during the period is directly linked to the Corporation's share price increase or decrease during and beyond this period.